edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Now that we have the content's embeddings stored, we can start working on the handler for user questions.
-The user will submit a question to our server, and the handler will send them and answer back.
+The user will submit a question to our server, and the handler will send them an answer back.
 We will define a route and an HTTP request handler for this task.
 Thanks to the power of Next.js, we can do all of this within our project using a `route handler`_.